awekim/QuantTechEU/README.md

 # QuantTechEU

-- QuanTech_01_DataPrep_SQL.R: R & SQL codes for extrating QuanTech publications from WoS
+- QuanTech_R: All R codes used for this projects.
+Mostly Data preparation & network analysis
+- QuanTech_Python: All Python codes used for this project.
 - QuanTech_list.md: All list of QuanTech Categories